 If you own a Campfire Andromeda – and chances are high that you do -, you probably want to get the iFi iEMatch or your usage is fairly limited to only the cleanest of outputs.
 The Andromeda are extremely sensitive and pick up hiss from any source.
 Not only that, but they will bend their frequency response involuntarily if the output is not matched perfectly.
 In the specific case of the Andromeda, some would argue that they sound best from a source with 2 to 3 ohms.
 The high setting of iEMatch will just hit that target!
 Sublime.
 However, sometimes even an OI of around one ohm is not ideal.
 It can bend the frequency response very slightly for on monitors.

-This also counts true for the Shure SE846, which absolutely want a low impedance source.
+This also counts true for the Shure SE846, which absolutely wants a low impedance source.
 Even highly valued DAPs might not hit the preferred output target of less than 1 Ω. The iEMatch will help you to achieve that.
 If you have hung on to the Ultimate Ears Triple.Fi 10 Pro for all these years, this might be a great chance to rediscover its strengths by largely increasing the compatibility of portable devices.

 But the iEMatch proves useful not only with multi-BA earphone designs.
 High sensitive dynamic IEMs also like to pick up hiss.
 From those that I’ve tried, the Sennheiser IE800, Shozy Zero, and various JVC/Victor woodies quickly jump to my mind.
 All of these can act like your girlfriend when aunt Irma visits.
 Luckily, the iEMatch will be as comforting as a box of pralines tied to a bouquet of roses.